Watch a 5 Minute Demo

 Thanks for contacting us, we’ll be in touch shortly.

-Omnichannel vs. Multi-Channel Marketing: Is There a Difference?
+Omnichannel vs. Multi-Channel Marketing: Key Differences

 If you’re marketing to your customer base across multiple channels, the terms “omnichannel” and “multi-channel” may sometimes be used interchangeably—but in fact, there are distinct differences in omnichannel vs. multi-channel marketing.
 In this article, we’ll look at what each term means and showcase some examples of how they’re used.